What do Koreans eat everyday at home?

 (Source: Naver Blog)

 Koreans eat short-grain, white rice.
-It’s sticky – the same as sushi rice.
+The rice used in sushi rolls.
 That’s because Korean and Japanese cuisine use the same (short-grain) rice.
 Indian and Thai cuisine are different – they use long-grain rice.
 And Chinese food typically uses medium or long-grain rice.

 In Korea, white rice is the most popular.

 But white rice is fully milled – meaning that the husk, brand and germ are all removed.
 This also removes most of the nutrients.
-So more and more households substitute white rice with short-grain brown rice or mix-in multi whole grains.
+So more and more households mix white rice with short-grain brown rice or other multi whole grains.

 At the Korean mart, you will see a large variety of Korean rice brands.
 If you get stuck on which brand to buy, click here for a few recommendations.